nextauthjs/adapters/packages/mikro-orm/README.md

 ## Overview

-This is the Mikro ORM Adapter for [`next-auth`](https://next-auth.js.org).
+This is the MikroORM Adapter for [`next-auth`](https://next-auth.js.org).
 This package can only be used in conjunction with the primary `next-auth` package.
 It is not a standalone package.

 ## Getting Started